instana/nginx-tracing/README.md

 # modifications in the Instana version that are required for tracing to work
 load_module modules/ngx_http_opentracing_module.so;

+# Whitelists environment variables used for tracer configuration to avoid
+# that NGINX wipes them.
+This is only needed if instana-config.json
+# should contain an empty configuration with "{}" inside to do the
+# configuration via these environment variables instead.
+env INSTANA_SERVICE_NAME;
+env INSTANA_AGENT_HOST;
+env INSTANA_AGENT_PORT;
+env INSTANA_MAX_BUFFERED_SPANS;
+env INSTANA_DEV;

 events {}

 error_log /dev/stdout info;